Rpule99/machine-learning-k-means-clustering/README.md

 * [Libraries Used](#libraries)
 * [Future Scope](#FutureScope)
 ## Description
 *This is an implementation of the K-Means clustering algorithm written in Python.
-The numpy library is also used to calculate how similar points are to each other*
+The numpy library is also used to calculate how similar data points are to each other*

 ## Project setup